genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/02_training-content-day2.md

 When you generate a [design system](/creating-applications/defining-your-application/user-interface/web-ui-reference/design-systems/intro/) using CLI it will automatically extend a base design system that we have provided. ​This highly configurable design system is called Genesis Foundation UI.
 It is made up of a set of web components and accompanying design tokens.
 The visual design can be impacted in myriad ways using the tokens, CSS, element templates and shadow DOM options as necessary for your application.

 #### `@genesislcap/foundation-zero`
 Our design system variant, called Zero Design System​.
-It provides the standard components like buttons and data grids, which can be easily integrated with the back end using component attributes such as 'resourceName' that displays and updates data in real-time from a data server resource.
+It provides the standard components like buttons and data grids (wrappers around Microsoft FAST components), which can be easily integrated with the back end using component attributes such as 'resourceName' that displays and updates data in real-time from a data server resource.

 #### `@genesislcap/foundation-utils​`
 Useful components like loggers, formatters, environment related components etc to be used in your templates.